 A recent Barna study among unchurched adults shows that nearly four out of every ten non-churchgoing Americans (37%) said they avoid churches because of negative past experiences in churches or with church people.

 When somebody tries your church, most of the time, they want to fly under-the-radar at first.
-They’re checking things out and evaluating whether or not your church is a good fit for their family.
+They’re checking things out and evaluating whether your church is a good fit for their family.
 They still have their bags packed.
 They haven’t moved in yet.
 They’re just stopping in to see if they like it there.

 This is why your “First Impressions” teams are so important.
 Whatever they experience when they enter the parking lot, lobby, and auditorium will have a gigantic impact on their view of your church.

-Beyond that, you need a system that allows people to be anonymous, but is also easy for them to be acknowledged whenever they are ready.
+Beyond that, you need a system that allows people to be anonymous but is also easy for them to be acknowledged whenever they are ready.
 A simple Connect Card is an effective way to do this.

 At some point in your service, welcome guests and talk about your connect card (or whatever your system is for collecting information).

 Whenever a guest fills out your connect card, that’s a HUGE step for them.
 It’s their way of telling you that they’re ready to start connecting with your church.
 It’s MASSIVE, and it’s massively important that you have a clean follow-up process that responds to them taking that step, recognizing them, but not in an overwhelming or harassing way.
-It has to be relevant and genuine.
+It must be relevant and genuine.

 If your church needs a proven and effective guest follow-up plan, click here to grab our Free Guest Follow-Up Cheat Sheet.